Citizen Science and Community-Based Monitoring

 However, the integration of citizen science data into official statistical frameworks involves significant methodological considerations.
 The SEEA Ecosystem Accounting (SEEA EA) emphasizes that "appropriate review and validation of the data will be required, including, for example, consideration of the various measurement concepts and scopes that have been applied, to ensure that the data are suitable for the purposes of ecosystem accounting and that coherence across the accounts can be achieved"[2].
 This principle applies with particular force to non-official data sources, where measurement methods may not conform to established statistical standards.

 This section provides guidance on four key aspects of working with citizen science and community-based monitoring data: the types of programs that generate relevant data, the quality considerations that must be addressed, approaches for integration with official statistics, and compilation procedures for processing citizen science observations into account-ready datasets.
-For general principles of data quality applicable across all ocean accounting work, see TG-0.7 Quality Assurance.
+For general principles of data quality applicable across all ocean accounting work, see TG-0.7 Quality Assurance Principles.

 3.1 Types of Citizen Science Programs